 Inventory Control Tip #3: Prioritize Warehouse Items Around Best Sellers

 A stock list can help you organize your warehouse according to the best sellers.
 Best sellers or briskly selling products should be located near the shipping area to save time.
 Other items can be organized in the warehouse according to your stock list.
 Use the stock list to create a logical pattern in your warehouse where frequently sold items are near the shipping area and bins, racks, shelves, and pallets are neatly organized and labeled so everyone can find what they need.

 With a complete stock list in hand, you’re in control of your warehouse.
 You’ll know where everything is located, how much it is worth, and how long it’s been in the warehouse.
 With that knowledge comes power—the power to manage your inventory so that it no longer manages you.
 Take back control of your inventory today.

-Sage 300 reduces inefficiencies and puts the power of information right at your fingertips.
+Sage 300cloud (formerly known as Sage 300) reduces inefficiencies and puts the power of information right at your fingertips.
 With Sage 300, you can manage all aspects of your business including accounting, finance, marketing, sales and customer service all from one dashboard.
 It improves information sharing, communications, and visibility while ensuring that everyone can access shared data through cloud-based resources.

-For more information about Sage 300, visit IWI Consulting Group.
+For more information about Sage 300cloud (formerly known as Sage 300), visit IWI Consulting Group.